TejasNambiar/react-crud-app/README.md

 No unnecessary re-renders.
 Minimal Firestore reads.

-### i noticed her you are adding id instead of the entire user object to the list, can you explain why?
+### i noticed here you are adding id instead of the entire user object to the list, can you explain why?

 #### What’s Happening?